-Make sure you're prepared for the changing conditions - the huge difference in elevation will mean that you pass through different weather on the way up and the saguaro catci at the bottom get replaced by pine forests.
+Our travel tips: Make sure you're prepared for the changing conditions - the huge difference in elevation will mean that you pass through different weather on the way up and the saguaro cacti at the bottom get replaced by pine forests.

-3 hours 10 minutes from Phoenix (193 miles)
+3 hours 10 minutes from Phoenix (190 miles)

-To get to Lake Havasu from Phoenix, you'll need to follow the I-10 west, cut across to the Colorado River from Hope along Route 72 and then follow Route 95 north along the river to Lake Havasu City.
+How to get there: To get to Lake Havasu from Phoenix, you'll need to follow the I-10 west, cut across to the Colorado River from Hope along Route 72 and then follow Route 95 north along the river to Lake Havasu City.

-The lake has all the typical water-based activities and is particularly well known as a fishing destination.
+Our highlights: The lake has all the typical water-based activities and is particularly well known as a fishing destination.
 The large amount of bass in the lake attracts fishermen from far and wide and it holds regular big fishing contests.